tebri11/en-for-designers/09-layout-second/index.md

 #### Inspiration
 - I chose 3 basic colors - yellow, blue, red.
 - My great inspiration was a climbing wall for children and the flag of Kutná Hora.
 - My main and great inspiration are children.
-I want the overall visualization to be playful, funny, and engaging.
+I want the overall visualization to be playful and funny.
 ![image](0.jpg)
 ![image](7.jpg)